Research + Cure

 Medical Advisory Board

 At Chris4Life we have a Medical Advisory Board that helps us decide where to bridge the gap when it comes to the potential funding of these institutions.
-These members, who make up the Medical Advisory Board, come from a variety of different institutions giving them a wide background to better seve in the fight against colorectal cancer.
+These members, who make up the Medical Advisory Board, come from a variety of different institutions giving them a wide background to better serve in the fight against colorectal cancer.
 This group helps Chris4Life identify key phase one research programs from across the country such as the Otto J. Ruesch Center for the Cure of Gastrointestinal (GI) Cancer and the Lombardi Comprehensive Cancer Institute at Georgetown University and the University of Pittsburgh Cancer Institute.
-In the fall of 2012, Chris4Life will be opening a granting process for institutes across the country.
-More information concerning the grant process will be provided at a later date.
+Chris4Life has launched a granting process for institutes across the country.
+More information concerning the grant process Click Here.
 This funding will provide support for:

 - Technical Staff